Hypothesis Test and Confidence Analysis with Wasserstein Distance on General Dimension: Preparation

-Firstly, we provide a formal definition of the Wasserstein distance, which is a distance between probability measures by using transportation between the measures.
-Let $(\mX, d)$ be a complete metric space with metric $d:\mX \times \mX \to \R_+$.
-The Wasserstein distance of order $p \geq 1$ between two Borel probability measure $\mu_1$ and $\mu_2$ is defined as
+First, we formally define the Wasserstein distance as the distance between two probability measures obtained using transportation between the measures.
+Let $(\mX, d)$ be a complete metric space with metric $d:\mX \times \mX \to \mathbb{R}_+$.
+For $p \geq 1$, the $p$-Wasserstein distance between two Borel probability measure $\mu_1$ and $\mu_2$ is defined as {